Interoute/docker-machine-driver-interoutevdc/README.md

-# Docker Machine Driver for [Interoute VDC](https://cloudstore.interoute.com/account/login)
+# Docker Machine Driver for [Interoute VDC](https://cloudstore.interoute.com)

-This is a Interoute VDC driver for [Docker Machine](https://docs.docker.com/machine/).
+This is an Interoute VDC driver for [Docker Machine](https://docs.docker.com/machine/).
-It allows to create Docker hosts on [Interoute VDC](https://cloudstore.interoute.com/account/login).
+It allows for the creation of Docker hosts on the [Interoute VDC](https://cloudstore.interoute.com) cloud platform.

 ## Requirements